389ds/389ds.github.io/docs/389ds/design/cli-guide.md

     dsconf <instance> backend create

 There is only one possible relationship and action this could be.
+A more interesting example is to compare:

+    dsconf <instance> backend modify --backend=<backend name> --attr=<attrname>

+This is a bit more subtle, but here, because --backend is "optional" it's hard to see how it relates to the attribute, especially when you change it to:

+    dsconf <instance> backend modify --attr=<attrname> --backend=<backend name>

+Are we now modifying the attribute to have a backend?
+The relationship here is no longer clear.

 ### Feedback